colobot/colobot/README-DEV.txt

 7. Whitespace rules.

-  Please indent with tabs, 1 tab = 4 spaces.
-This will match the old code.
+  Please indent with spaces, 1 indentation level = 4 spaces.
+Unix line endings.
+And don't leave whitespace at the end of lines.
+Thank you :)